 - Choose what services you wish to offer.

-- You may become Employed by a client or you can be Self-Employed.
+- You may become Employed by a client or you can be Self-Employed or run your own independent service company which employs you.

 - If you are self-employed you must register with HMRC and may be required by a client to evidence that fact.